196 Durham Road · Madison, CT 06443 · (203) 245-7028

 TBT serves as the focus of Jewish community life on the shoreline.
 We are proud to welcome Jews of many backgrounds and at all the stages of life.
 We hope you will consider participating in our vibrant Jewish community.

-Friday, November 10 at 7:15 PM - Shabbat Services & Birthday Blessings
+Friday, December 15 at 7:15 PM - Fourth Night of Chanukah, Shabbat Services & Birthday Blessings

-Friday, November 24 at 6 PM - a 6 PM Shabbat Service in recognition of the Thanksgiving holiday weekend.
+Friday, December 29 at 6 PM - a 6 PM Shabbat Service in recognition of the New Year's holiday weekend.
 Join us for a "Wine & Cheese" pre-neg followed by an early Shabbat service!

 Our services are open to all who wish to worship with us.